epistemik-co/staple-api/home/README.md

 ## What is it?

-**Staple API** is a lightweight GraphQL-based API for an easy management of **semantic knowledge graphs**, modelled and virtualized as linked data and structured by an RDF ontology.
+**Staple API** is a lightweight GraphQL-based API for an easy management of **semantic knowledge graphs**, modeled and virtualized as linked data and structured by an RDF ontology.

 ## What is it good for?